-The data contained and referred to within this report is also available online on our new, redesigned online portal, where it can be sorted and filtered according to your preferences.
+The data contained and referred to within this report is also available in our online portal, where it can be sorted and filtered according to your preferences, also providing access to historic data from our past surveys.

 To access the data, visit the main report page and click the blue "Explore the data" button.
-Alternatively, you can visit the data portal page.
+When you log on, you'll notice a sample information dashboard.
+Here you can check the sample size for certain cuts of the data.
+In addition, hovering your cursor over values on a chart will display the number of responses related to that particular value.

 If you have any questions about any of the data, please contact us.